SuburbanHomeInspections

 Loose vinyl siding indicates that it was not fastened properly.
 When some loose portions are discovered, it is common for other loose portions to be present.
 This is an installation issue - and if caught - can be remedied by your builder.

 Some roof designs are more susceptible to ice buildup during winter months.
 This photo shows one example, where multiple slopes drain to one location.
-While this is not something your builder is responsible for changing, we can alert you to areas like this and provide suggestions to you so that you can make proactive improvements to help prevent these areas from causing problems.
+While this is not something your builder is responsible for changing, we can alert you to areas like this and provide suggestions to you so that you can take proactive measures to help prevent these areas from causing problems.

 Ice dam on roof

-This newly constructed home experienced leakage into the garage during the first winter, due to ice dams.
-This was caused by a similar roof design flaw - where multiple slopes drained to one location.
-There are multiple reasons why the ice buildup occurred.
-For example, alternate termination points for the bathroom and dryer vents would have helped.
+This newly constructed home experienced leakage into the garage during its first winter, due to ice dams.
+This occurred on a roof with a similar design flaw - where multiple slopes drained to one location.
+Alternate termination points for the bathroom and dryer vents - and the installation of a second story gutter would have also helped prevent this from occurring.

 See next image for more details.